-- With Secretary, finalise agenda for September EC meeting and AGM - Assist in publicizing vacant EC roles to the membership (and encouraging suitable candidates to stand for these).
+- With Secretary, finalise agenda for September EC meeting and AGM - Assist in publicizing vacant EC roles to the membership (and encouraging a diverse range of candidates to stand for these).
+This would have to happen earlier if the conference was online and elections were therefore held online.